 Russian is best learnt when both written and oral skills are taught together within the context of the Russian way of life.
 Russian culture is, therefore, an essential part of this eight-week beginners course designed to help you learn the basic language skills necessary for communicating in Russian.

 This course is for beginners and those with limited knowledge of Russia who wish to gain an introduction to its language and culture.
-It is for anyone who:
+It is suitable for anyone who:

 - is interested in Russia and the language and culture